login/create account

 Author(s): Goldengorin

-We are given a complete simple undirected weighted graph and its first arbitrary shortest spanning tree
+We are given a complete simple undirected weighted graph

 .
 We define the next graph